smfoote/federalist-papers-project/content/blog/4-the-same-subject-continued/index.md

 friendship and cooperation instead of provoking resentment.
 On the other hand, if we decide we don't need a strong government, and we split up into several states or confederacies who can't even get along among themselves (for reasons already outlined, and yet to be discussed), they will notice.
-If they see one state favoring Britain, another France, and another Spain, they will see that.
+If one state favors Britain, another France, and another Spain, they will see that.
 And they will exploit it!
 We will look like the backwater mess they already think we are, and they will not respect us.
 If we divide, we will soon discover, we will divide against ourselves.